WARM TEMPERATURES, MELTING SNOW, AND TRAILS GALORE—IT MUST BE TIME TO TAKE A SPRINGTIME HIKE IN BOULDER

 2.9-mile out-and-back, Easy to Moderate

-If you’re seeking a hike that is genuinely out amongst nature, with as few people as possible, Long Canyon Trail might be one of the top options in Boulder.
+If you’re seeking a hike that is genuinely out amongst nature, with as few people as possible, Long Canyon Trail might be one of the top options around according to our Boulder real estate agents.
 This simple out-and-back doesn’t offer much in the way of sweeping vistas or significant elevation rises.
 What it does provide, however, is peacefulness and plenty of nature.

 Rolling across a creek and meadow and under a canopy of ponderosa pine forest, Long Canyon is made for those who love wildlife, and more specifically, birdwatchers.
 Wildflowers are in constant bloom, and birds and butterflies blanket the area in abundance